Levro Deposit Account Agreement

 You can use your debit card to make deposits at in-network ATMs.
 You can identify an in-network ATM by looking for the Allpoint logo on or near the ATM.
 You cannot make cash deposits at out-of-network ATMs.

 ** You may transfer funds between your Account and another bank account.
-The connected bank account must be located in the United States.
+The connected bank account must be located within the United States.